VHugoBarnes/tickeapp/README.md

   a.
 So we are going to create an `Event` and `Hotel` card, and decide what type of Card to display.

 #### Backend
-1. Create a class to easily call the base endpoint and get the JSON result.
+1. Create a method to easily call the base endpoint and get the JSON result.
 2. Create a route to get autocomplete results.
   a.
 We are going to get as query params a `q` to represent the query, and we are going to have a fixed limit so is not needed.
 3. Create a route to get events.
   a.
-If the selected autocomplete option is a `destination`: This one is going to be a POST route, we are going to pass `destination` object with `latitude`, `longitude`, `radius`, and `city` as values of it.
+If the selected autocomplete option is a `destination`: This one is going to be a POST route, we are going to pass `destination` object with `lat`, `lng`, `radius`, and `city` as values of it.
 Start and end date will be fixed from current date to one week, so no need to pass them.
   b.
 If the selected autocomplete option is a `performer`: This one is going to be a POST route, and we are going to pass a `performerId`.
   c.
 If the selected autocomplete option is a `venue`: This one is going to be a POST route, and we are going to pass a `venueId`.
 4. Create a route to get hotels.